 Specifically, the car’s usual controller — the steering wheel, brake pedal, accelerator pedal, etc. — doesn’t have physical connections to different parts of the vehicle.

-Instead, they are sensors that carry the driver’s inputs to a computer, which takes care of the actual movements and actions and gives you synthetic feedbacks.
+Instead, they are sensors that carry the driver’s inputs to a computer, which takes care of the actual movements and actions and gives you synthetic feedback.

 For example, on my Model Y, the steering wheel would vibrate if I let the car stray out of a lane, even when the road is smooth — the shaking has nothing to do with the road’s surface or the car’s wheels.

 The steering wheel also gives a little resistance when I change the lane without turning on the signal.
-(By the way, doing this would bring the car out of Autopilot.)
+By the way, doing this would bring the car out of Autopilot if engaged.

-For the most part, this type of “control” works out well.
-You’d feel like the car is “smart” — you just let it know what you want to do, and it’d take care of that, gracefully so at times.
+This type of “control” works out well for the most part.
+You’d feel like the car is “smart” — you just let it know what you want to do, and it’d take care of that, at times, gracefully so.